vamshi009/Machine-Learning-Topics/README.md

 ## Decision Trees

+* Creates Tree by Node Creation based upon the Algos like Information Gain and Gini Impurity.
+* The Idea is creation of node should decrease the entropy.

 ### Random Forests
 * Decision Based on Max Votes from different decision Trees.
 * Bagging is done to ensure decrease co-relation among each DT.